 - measurement: how many members of that Social Network are happy to share (and let know) their opinion on a particular product?

 This service consists of collecting and systematizing information that is voluntarily or involuntarily left on the web by "surfers".
-For example, like a brand on facebook, opinion on a politician left on twitter or blogs, navigators' paths from one site to another.
+For example: like of a brand on facebook, opinion on a politician left on twitter or blogs, navigators' paths from one site to another.

-This type of information is constantly growing and is an opportunity for Demetra Opinions.net techno-researchers to provide a new service to their customers.
+This type of information is constantly growing and is an opportunity for the techno-researchers of Demetra opinioni.net to provide a new service to their customers.

 Have any questions or want to ask us for a quote?